-The BMW k1300r – Living with this bike now for over a half a year I can genuinely say it is among the best all-round bike I’ve ever ridden.
-Not just the fastest but as a package, it simply rocks.
+The BMW k1300r - Living with this bike now for over a half a year I can genuinely say it is among the best all-round motorcycles’ I’ve ever ridden.
+Not just the fastest but as a package, it simply rocks.’
 It’s easy to ride, brutal manageable power, comfortable, has a stack of gadgets, safety gear and the presence of a heavy-weight gorilla without the handling issues.
 This is a bike you could keep for quite a while and never get sick of it.
-Sure there are better-suited track bikes or touring machines as specialist tools but the k1300r is does a lot really well.
-That being said about the track, a friend of mine who rides an Aprilia RSV4 recently told me he got passed at the race track by a k1300r repeatedly – and he’s not slow!
+Sure there are better-suited track bikes or touring machines as specialist tools, but the k1300r does a lot really well.
+That being said about the track, a friend of mine who rides an Aprilia RSV4 recently told me he got passed at the race track by a k1300r repeatedly - and’ he’s not slow!

-We all know most bikes sounds like scooters fresh from the shop – even Harleys.
-It’s nothing a good exhaust system won’t fix though.
-For the bmw k1300r the ultimate Pipe you can fit is the Akrapovic titanium silencer made specifically for this bike, which is not only the biggest silencer on the market to date but also costs about as much as a new scooter.
+We all know most bikes sounds like scooters fresh from the shop - even Harleys.’
+It’s nothing a sound exhaust system’ won’t fix though.
+For the BMW k1300r, the ultimate pipe you can fit is the Akrapovic titanium silencer explicitly made for this bike, which is not only the biggest silencer on the market to date but also costs about as much as a new scooter.
 More about this below.

-The bmw k1300r is an epic motorcycle with very few down-sides.
+The BMW k1300r is an epic motorcycle with very few down-sides.’
 It’s not exactly a commuter, but will pretty much do everything else with ease.
-You do feel it’s a big bike in tight corners but certainly not a handful and it never surprised my or ran wide.
-You can take it on a track and mix it with the fastest bikes out there, or ride across the country on it in a lazy and efficient fashion.
-Great for two up as well due to the large expansive seat which isn’t much higher than the driver’s.
-For a naked bike, magically you don’t get blasted by the wind, perhaps because it’s so long and there is a lot of bike in front of you when compared to sitting on some other nakeds.
-Power is epic, both in Horsepower and torque and while I gave it a decent flogging I never came close to reaching limits.
+You do feel’ it’s a big bike in tight corners but certainly not a handful and it never surprised my or ran wide.
+You can take it on a track and mix it with the fastest bikes out there, or ride across the country on it lazily and efficiently.
+Great for two up as well due to the large expansive seat which’ isn’t much higher than the’ drivers.
+For a naked bike, magically you’ don’t get blasted by the wind, perhaps because’ it’s so long and there is a lot of bike in front of you when compared to sitting on some other nakeds.
+Power is epic, both in Horsepower and torque, and while I gave it a decent flogging, I never came close to reaching limits.
 I basically shat my pants every time it went past 7,000 rpm.